-We know for certain that at least two MPs have recently put their letters in.
+We know for certain that a number of pro-Brexit MPs have recently put their letters in.

-Pro-Brexit and Leicestershire MP Andrew Bridgen went public last week.
+Pro-Brexit and Leicestershire MP Andrew Bridgen went public in July.

 He warned the party would be punished at the polls if it followed Mrs May’s current route to exiting the EU.

 Speaking on LBC, Mr Brigden said there were “more than 60” MPs who could “potentially” agree with him.